-Bal Harbour was born of a vision, and this focus on the possibilities has defined this community, making it the internationally renowned destination.
+Bal Harbour was born of a vision, and this focus on the possibilities has defined this community, making it an internationally renowned destination.
 Today, Bal Harbour hotels are some of the most sought-after venues in Miami, because of the location, alongside white sand beaches, and the commitment to service that defines time spent in Bal Harbour.

 The vision for this paradise began in 1929 when Miami Beach Heights, a Detroit-based real estate development corporation purchased the raw land.
 Headed by industrialist Robert Graham, with associates Carl Fisher, after whom Fisher Island is named, and Walter O. Briggs, Miami Beach Heights began the task of crafting a new community.

 Their insight inspired them to hire one of the leading urban planning firms of the 20th century, Harland Bartholomew & Associates, to design the Bal Harbour Village.
 From the beginning, the Village was envisioned as a modern community that would maintain exceptionally high standards, provide superior services and foster civic pride.
 The development was halted during World War II, when the land was leased to the US Military for $1 a year.

 Following the war, on August 14, 1946, Bal Harbour Village was incorporated and development began in earnest.
 The Village was first called “Bay Harbour,” a name that was soon discarded as not properly defining a community with oceanfront property.
 A new word was created, taking letters from “bay” and “Atlantic” to create “Bal.”
 Thus Bal Harbour, a new town encompassing bay and ocean, was named.